LinkedIn Is Testing A New Feature That Matches You With A Mentor

 Hari Srinivasan, director of product management at LinkedIn, says that people naturally start talking to others within their companies to get career advice.
 However, he points out, “As people spend less and less time at a company, it’s hard to find people you need to talk to.”
 Internal analysis of user actions revealed that 89% of senior leaders on LinkedIn would be interested in giving advice.
 Among those seeking advice, exploring career options was one of the top issues they wanted to discuss with a mentor.

 Today, LinkedIn is testing out a new free service for members that will match them with other professionals who can give them that much needed career advice.
-“Think of it as a new form of mentorship that’s virtual, lightweight, and that fits today’s changing workplace,” says Suzi Owens, group manager of Consumer Products at LinkedIn.
+“Think of it as a new form of mentorship that’s virtual, lightweight, and that fits today’s changing workplace,” says Suzi Owens, group manager of Consumer Products, Corporate Communications at LinkedIn.

 The way it works is fairly straightforward.
 There will be a dedicated spot on your profile called “your dashboard,” which is private and can be accessed on desktop or mobile.
 This will display the “career advice hub” where you can sign up to be a mentor or a mentee.